Trichuriasis

 Etiology and Pathogenesis

 1. Etiologic agent: Trichuris trichiura (whipworm) is a nematode commonly classified as a soil-transmitted helminth (STH).
 Adult worms are 3 to 5 cm long and found in the large intestines.
 Eggs released in feces undergo embryonation in the soil and at ideal temperature and moisture become infective after ~3 weeks.
 Once ingested, they hatch in the small intestine and larvae penetrate the columnar epithelium, where they develop into immature adult worms over ~1 week.
-They then emerge and travel to the colon, where they develop into mature adult worms.
-In the colon the anterior end of the worm is embedded within the mucosal epithelium, with the posterior end in the lumen of the intestines.
+They then emerge and travel to the colon, where maturation takes place.
+In the colon the anterior end of the worm is embedded within the mucosal epithelium, while the posterior end extends into the intestinal lumen.
 The worms cause a local inflammatory reaction in the intestine with blood loss from burrowing.
-The time from ingestion of infective eggs until maturation and detection of eggs in the stool (prepatent period) is 2 to 3 months.
+The time from ingestion of infective eggs until maturation and detection of eggs in stool (prepatent period) is 2 to 3 months.
 The typical lifespan of the adult worms is 1 year to 3 years.

 2. Reservoir and transmission: Humans are the only host of T trichiura.
 Transmission is via the fecal-oral route.
 Infection occurs through ingestion of embryonated eggs from the soil.
 Humans may become infected through consumption of unwashed fruits and vegetables or soil-contaminated hands.